Binomial theorem

 4. distinguishing between coefficient of the xkx^k term and the xkx^k term

-HL: Formula for rational exponents
+HL: rational exponents

 (1+x)n=1+nx+n(n1)2!x2+n(n1)(n2)3!x3+(1+x)^n = 1 + nx + \frac{n(n-1)}{2!}x^2 + \frac{n(n-1)(n-2)}{3!}x^3 +\dots